micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 Micro focuses on developer productivity for the backend.
 It's clear that the Cloud has become infinitely more complex over the past few years.
-Micro attempts to create order out of that chaos by distilling it all down to a handful of primitives for Go services development.
+Micro attempts to create order out of that chaos by distilling it all down to a handful of primitives for distributed systems development.

 Why should you care?
 If you're reading this you've no doubt encountered the tedious nature of infrastructure management, wrangling a kubernetes cluster on AWS or the thousands of things you need to do to cobble together a platform before